020 7650 1200

 “The alleged use of “calming rooms” at Whitefield School raises very serious concerns about the school’s compliance with its human rights obligations towards vulnerable children who were already in a state of anxiety or distress.

-“It is almost a year since the Department for Education’s consultation on the use of reasonable force and restrictive practices in schools, and no progress has been made by government to reform to protect children like David.
+“It is more than a year since the Department for Education’s consultation on the use of reasonable force and restrictive practices in schools, and no progress has been made by government to reform to protect children like David and those featured in this new documentary.
 Urgent legislative change is needed now to stop children being locked in so called “calming” or seclusion rooms.”

 Profile